awegroup/ampyx-ap2-flightdata/README.md

 # Ampyx Power AP2 Flight Data

 The data set was recorded during a test flight of the Ampyx Power AP2 on 3 October 2017.
 It was used in [[1,2]](#References) for the validation of a fixed-wing reference model.
+The data was used, a.o. in [AWEBox](https://github.com/awebox/awebox/issues/65).

 ![](ampyx-ap2.jpg)